Didoune-code/Pycaso_main/README.md

     z_list[i] = float(Imgs[i][len(Folder)+ 1:-4])
 ```

-- Chose the degrees for Soloff and direct polynomial fitting
+- Chose the degrees for Soloff and Lagrange polynomial fitting
 ```
 Soloff_pform = 332
-direct_polynomial_form = 4
+Lagrange_polynomial_form = 4
 ```
 Create the result folder if not exist
 ```